huaminghuangtw/Evergreen-Notes/Cultivate a strong bias towards action.md

 * Information is abundant, action is hard.
 Execution is everything.
 * Ideas are easy.
 It's the execution of ideas that really separates the sheep from the goats.
 * EXECUTION is more important than the tactic itself.
+* Knowledge is as essential to life as air, and just as no one should be denied access to air, knowledge too should be freely available to all.
+However, like air that must be breathed to sustain life, **knowledge only becomes truly valuable when it is applied—merely possessing it is not enough.**

 ---